 Sam Houston won the Southland tournament title in 2007 and, in the NCAA College Station regional, defeated Louisiana-Lafayette before falling to Texas A&M in the regional semifinals.

-The Bearkats have earned a Southland Conference post-season tournament berth eight of the last 10 seasons.
+The Bearkats have earned a Southland Conference post-season tournament berth nine of the last 11 seasons.
 The Bearkats reached the tournament finals in 2005, 2007, 2012 and 2013.